 In places where bears eat claims, female bears are more likely to dig for clams than males.

-Want to know why bears play?
-Find out here in this article I wrote.
+Want to know where you can see black bears in your state?
+Find out in this guide I wrote.

 What is the difference Between Male and Female Black Bears?